Henry Fielding (17071754)

 According to George R. Levine, Henry Fielding, in his first writings used two forms of "rhetorical poses" that were popular during the eighteenth century.[6]
 Henry Fielding would construct "the non-ironic pseudonym such as Addison and Steele used in the Spectator, and the ironic mask or Persona, such as Swift used in A Modest Proposal."[6]
 The Theatrical Licensing Act of 1737 is said to be a direct response to his activities in writing for the theatre.[3][7]
 Although the play that triggered the act was the unproduced, anonymously authored The Golden Rump, Fielding's dramatic satires had set the tone.
 Once it was passed, political satire on stage became all but impossible.
 Fielding retired from the theatre and resumed his legal career to support his wife Charlotte Craddock and two children by becoming a barrister,[3][7] joining the Middle Temple in 1737 and being called to the bar there in 1740.[8]

-Fielding's lack of financial acumen meant the family often endured periods of poverty, but were helped by Ralph Allen, a wealthy benefactor, on whom Squire Allworthy in Tom Jones would be based.
+Fielding's lack of financial acumen meant the family often endured periods of poverty, but they were helped by Ralph Allen, a wealthy benefactor, on whom Squire Allworthy in Tom Jones would be based.
 Allen went on to provide for the education and support of Fielding's children after the writer's death.

 Henry Fielding, about 1743, etching from Jonathan Wild